leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 **Database Design**

-De scraped data from the website is being saved to this structure, whereas every entity is getting linked appropriately.
+The scraped data from the website is being saved to this structure, whereas every entity is getting linked appropriately.

 <p align="center">